BireswarLaha/regenInVR/README_0.4.txt

 Tell the participants:
 1. Keep your eyes fixated on the crosshair at the center of the screen, while getting the stimulation.
 2. If its hard on your thumb to press down the trackpad for the entire session, use the other fingers, or the thumb in your other hand.
-3.

 For the research co-ordinator:
 1. The white noise video is on the desktop.
 Rest everything is on github.
-2. On github, the branch that should be used in this study is titled "VERSION LOCKDOWN 0.4".
+2. On github, the branch that should be used in this study is titled "README_0.4_0.0".
 3. General outline:
 a.
 Make sure all hardware connections are right - Vive basestations are powered up, vive is connected to the laptop.
 b.
 Startup the laptop and login to your account.